AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/editor/index.md

 <InlineAlert slots="text" variant="warning"/>

-**IMPORTANT:** While using the editor APIs in experimental mode, please be sure to **immediately add a fill**, or the document could be corrupted and unopenable.
+**IMPORTANT:** While using the editor APIs in experimental mode, if you add an artboard, please be sure to **immediately add a fill**, or the document could be corrupted and unopenable.
 This will be fixed in the near future.

 ## References & Code Samples